eblot/pyftdi/pyftdi/README.rst

       ``sudo kextunload [-v] -bundle com.apple.driver.AppleUSBFTDI``

+    You may want to use an alias or a tiny script such as ``pyftdi/tools/uphy.sh``

     Please note that the system automatically reloads the driver, so it may be useful to move the kernel extension so that the system never loads it.